dirvine/data_chain/docs/0029-data-chains.md

 7. On start a new node will ask 1 member for the group for the chain and all members for the genesis block only.
 This allows that node to verify the chain is current and is traverses back to genesis Ok.
-IF there is doubt over chain validity, other nodes may be asked for the `BlockIdentifiers` only , should any block be missing then the node that sent this (signed) will be reported to the group and this action will mean that node is expelled, immediately.
+If there is doubt over chain validity, other nodes may be asked for the `BlockIdentifiers` only , should any block be missing then the node that sent this (signed) will be reported to the group and this action will mean that node is expelled, immediately.